richm/linux-system-roles-logging/roles/rsyslog/README.md

   - `server_host`: Hostname elasticsearch is running on.
   - `server_port`: Port number elasticsearch is listening to.
   - `index_prefix`: Elasticsearch index prefix the particular log is to be indexed.
+  - `input_type`: Specifying the input type.
+Type `ovirt` and `viaq` are supported.
+Default to `ovirt`.
+  - `retryfailures`: Specifying whether retries or not in case of failure. on or off.
+Default to on.
   - `ca_cert`: Path to CA cert for ElasticSearch.
 Default to '/etc/rsyslog.d/es-ca.crt'
   - `cert`: Path to cert for ElasticSearch.
 Default to '/etc/rsyslog.d/es-cert.pem'
   - `key`: Path to key for ElasticSearch.
 Default to "/etc/rsyslog.d/es-key.pem"